 Use any medium you wish to express your thoughts and feelings about group process, group dynamics, or anything else that you are taking away from this class.
 You will present your project to the class.
-This could be written word, a painting, a collage, a video, a song, a slideshow... etc. I realize we might have limited capacity with an online forum.
-Again, ANY medium you wish to express your thoughts and feelings about group psychotherapy, group process, stages of group, or anything else that you have learned about groups.
+This could be written word, a painting, a collage, a video you create, a song, a slideshow... etc. Again, ANY medium you wish to express your thoughts and feelings about group psychotherapy, group process, stages of group, or anything else that you have learned during this course.